CDM Based Virtual FMCW MIMO Radar Imaging at 79GHz: Experimental Results

-Fig.~\ref{fig:Flow_chart} shows the flow chart of the proposed algorithm for our CDM based virtual FMCW MIMO radar.
+Fig.~\ref{fig:Flow_chart} shows the flowchart of the proposed algorithm for our CDM-based virtual FMCW MIMO radar.
 The purpose of the Hilbert transform \cite{Hilbert} block is to transform the output data of the ADC from real numbers to complex numbers and prepare the data for calibration.

-Fig.~\ref{fig:exp_set_up} shows the experimental set-up where there are two $20 dBsm$ reflectors in front of the radar at $(195cm,19^{\circ})$, $(214cm,-29^{\circ})$.
+Fig.~\ref{fig:exp_set_up} shows the experimental set-up where there are two $20\;\rm dBsm$ reflectors in front of the radar at $(195\;\rm cm,19^{\circ})$, $(214\;\rm cm,-29^{\circ})$.

 Fig.~\ref{fig:cdm_image} illustrates the result of applying (\ref{music}) to the experimental data.
-The dimension for the signal subspace has been set to 2.
-We have used 42 different realizations of the received signal to calculate an estimate of the covariance matrix given in (\ref{covariance_matrix}).
+The dimension for the signal subspace has been set to $2$.
+We have used $42$ different realizations of the received signal to obtain an estimate of the covariance matrix given in (\ref{covariance_matrix}).